Powerlearnproject/se-day1-assignment-Cypher-star-dev/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the designing, maintaining, and creation of software.

 Identify and describe at least three key milestones in the evolution of software engineering.
+1. The Birth of Structured Programming.
+It is a technique for writing programs that are more reliable and readable.
+It breaks down programs into smaller, more manageable parts

 List and briefly explain the phases of the Software Development Life Cycle.